openhwgroup/cv32e40p/docs/source/verification.rst

                                          EXTZ(mul(X(rs1)[31..24],X(rs2)[31..24]))"
         },

-Those SAIL instructions description are then used to automatically generate 277 assertions and 29 CSRs descriptions.
+Those SAIL instructions description are then used to automatically generate assertions and CSRs descriptions that are grouped by classes.
+Additionally to those instructions and CSR assertions there are some of them to check specific features (e.g. OBI interfaces protocol, legal CSRs reset values..).
-Those assertions have been applied on the 7 different configurations listed in :ref:`Verified configurations` table on intermediate RTL version and were proven as correct.
+So globally it is resulting in 198 assertions to be checked on the 7 different configurations listed in :ref:`Verified configurations` table.

-RTL code coverage is generated using Siemens EDA Onespin Quantify tool which uses RTL mutation to check assertions quality and can produce standard UCDB database that can be merged with simulation one afterwards.
+RTL code coverage is generated using Siemens Questa Processor Quantify tool which uses RTL mutation to check assertions quality and can produce standard UCDB database that can be merged with simulation ones afterwards.

+A document explaining the RISC-V ISA Formal Verication methodology using Siemens Questa Processor tool can be found `here <https://github.com/openhwgroup/core-v-verif/tree/cv32e40p/dev/cv32e40p/docs/VerifPlans/RISC-V_ISA_Formal/CV32E40Pv2_RISCV_vPlan_v1.1.pdf>`_.

 Simulation verification
 ^^^^^^^^^^^^^^^^^^^^^^^

 core-v-verif verification environment for v1.0.0 was using a *step&compare* methodology with an instruction set simulator (ISS) from Imperas Software as the reference model.
 This strategy was successful, but inefficient because the *step&compare* logic in the testbench must compensate for the cycle-time effects of events that are asynchronous to the instruction stream such as interrupts, debug resets plus bus errors and random delays on instruction fetch and load/store memory buses.
-For verification of v2.0.0 release of the CV32E40P core, the step-and-compare and the ISS have been replaced by a true reference model (RM) called ImperasDV.
+For verification of v1.8.3 release of the CV32E40P core, the step-and-compare and the ISS have been replaced by a true reference model (RM) called ImperasDV.
 In addition, the Imperas Reference Model has been extended to support the v2 XPULP instructions specification.

-Another innovation for v2.0.0 was the adoption of a standardized tracer interface to the DUT and RM, based on the open-source RISC-V Verification Interface (RVVI).
+Another innovation for v1.8.3 was the adoption of a standardized interface to the DUT and RM, based on the open-source RISC-V Verification Interface (RVVI).
 The use of well documented, standardized interfaces greatly simplifies the integration of the DUT with the RM.

 Results summary
 ^^^^^^^^^^^^^^^

 RISC-V ISA Formal Verification has been successfully launched on intermediate RTL versions of the 7 different configurations.
-But on v1.8.0 RTL tag, only PULP configuration (CFG_P) was fully proven, run-time of more than a month on configurations including the Floating-Point unit prevented to have full results.
+On v1.8.3 RTL tag, only PULP (CFG_P) and PULP with FPU (CFG_P_F0) configurations were fully proven, nearly all properties being unbounded hold, some being bounded hold with a high number of cycles.
-Properties status can be found in `CV32E40P v2.0.0 Report <https://github.com/openhwgroup/programs/tree/master/Project-Descriptions-and-Plans/CV32E40Pv2/Milestone-data/RTL_Freeze_v2.0.0/Reports/2024-05-06/RISC-V_ISA_Formal>`_.
+Properties status can be found in `CV32E40P v1.8.3 Report <https://github.com/openhwgroup/programs/tree/master/Project-Descriptions-and-Plans/CV32E40Pv2/Milestone-data/RTL_v1.8.3/Reports/RISC-V_ISA_Formal/Property_Status-v1_8_3.xlsx>`_.

 30 issues were identified by Formal Verification, 20 by Simulation methodologies and 4 by Lint/RTL code review, all have been resolved except 1 about Lint warnings.

 Here is the breakdown of all the issues:

-.. table:: How Issues Were Found in v2.0.0
+.. table:: How Issues Were Found in v1.8.3
-  :name: How Issues Were Found in v2.0.0
+  :name: How Issues Were Found in v1.8.3
   :widths: 27 9 64
   :class: no-scrollbar-table